matt-harvey/dailycashmanager/README.rst

 This will cause the application and tests to be built, and will cause the tests to be run, with the results output to the console.
-Only if all the tests succeed, a binary installer will be created, titled "DailyCashManager setup.exe" (or similar).
+Only if all the tests succeed, a binary installer will be created, titled "DailyCashManager-vX.Y.Z- setup.exe" (or similar, with "X", "Y" and "Z" being replaced by major, minor and patch version numbers, respectively).
 Execute this file, and follow the prompts to install the application.

 On some configurations on Windows, it has been found that CMake is unable to locate wxWidgets during the build process, even if is installed on the system.